sczyh30/vertx-blueprint-todo-backend/README.md

 ## Contents

-- What is Vert.x and its basic design
+- What is Vert.x and its principles
 - What is and how to use `Verticle`
 - How to develop a REST API using Vert.x Web
 - How to make use of **asynchronous development model**
-- Future-based reactive asynchronous pattern
+- `Future`-based asynchronous pattern
-- How to use persistence such as *Redis* and *MySQL* with the help of Vert.x data access components
+- How to use persistence such as *Redis* and *MySQL* with the help of Vert.x async data components

 ## Detailed Document